 - The Good Person of Szechwan – Bertolt Brecht

-A play depicting the struggle of a good person living under capitalism, demonstrating the patriarchal nature of society and our need to conform to this in order to survive.
+A play depicting the struggle of being a good person within capitalism, demonstrating the patriarchal nature of society and our need to conform to this in order to survive.

 - Danton’s Death – Georg Buchner